Prerequisites

 Agents authenticate using API keys configured through the platform UI.
 The platform supports two options:

-In the platform settings, enter your Kiro CLI API key.
-Agent containers use this key to authenticate with the Kiro CLI during Construction.
+In the platform settings, enter this key as the Kiro API Key.
+Agent containers use it to authenticate with the Kiro CLI during Construction, and the driver validates it at startup with kiro-cli whoami.

-Amazon Bedrock API key (for Claude Code and OpenCode setups)
+Amazon Bedrock API key (required for Claude Code and OpenCode setups)

 AWS credentials for LLM features